Round Top Lake Sunset lost Cabin Mine

 MILES AND ELEVATIONS

-Mileage: 14.38 miles North to Highway 88 via the Lost Cabin Trail route, of the three possible routes to Hwy 88 from Round Top Lake.
+14.38 miles North to Highway 88 via the Lost Cabin Trail route, of the three possible routes to Hwy 88 over Round Top and The Sisters.

 MILES AND ELEVATIONS